 Two main modes of transporting cars are open and enclosed trailers.
 Open ones are cheaper, but the car is more at risk during the trip.
 Enclosed transport offers almost full safety, but for much more money.
 Also, if you opt for the car to be delivered to your doorstep, the price will be steeper than if you pick it up at a terminal.

 Getting to the destination doesn’t mean the end of expenses.
 You’ll probably have to splash some cash for setting up the utilities.
-Maybe some of your furniture or appliances couldn’t arrive with you and have to be replaced.
-Only when all of that is covered, you can consider your relocation truly over from a financial standpoint.
+Maybe some of your furniture or appliances couldn’t arrive with you and you have to add them to the new apartment checklist.
+Only when all of that, along with other things to do after moving, is covered, you can consider your relocation truly over from a financial standpoint.

-Relocation is a stressful and money-draining endeavor, no matter how you decide to organize it.
+Stress-free relocation is rare, no matter how well you plan the move to another city.
 Still, stress is a factor that can be mitigated to a significant degree.
 All it takes is a bit of planning and financial prudence, and we hope we’ve helped you out at least a bit in that respect.